StarRealMan/StarNet/README.md

 --dataset for dataset path
 --outn for output model name
 --model for history model path
 --workers for number of workers to load data
+--testarea for Area you want to test with (skip while training)

 ### Tester
 * Run the following code at /app/ to test the model you trained